-Her experience is broadly based in the industry including Human Resource Management, Industrial Relations, HSEC, Camp Management and Business Management.
+She has a broad experience in the industry including Human Resource Management, Industrial Relations, HSEC, Camp Management and Business Management.

-In 2014 she was awarded the prestigious ‘Indigenous in Business’ Award at the Ethnic Business Awards at the C20 in Brisbane (for Maxx Engineering), a finalist in Telstra Businesswoman of the year, and a number of small business awards in regional WA.
+In 2014 she was awarded the prestigious ‘Indigenous in Business’ Award at the Ethnic Business Awards at the C20 in Brisbane (for Maxx Engineering), she was a finalist in the Telstra Businesswoman of the Year, and a number of small business awards in regional WA.

-Kirrikin was developed initially in late 2014, and is a social enterprise sharing profits with the artists.
+Kirrikin was developed initially in late 2014, and is a social enterprise, sharing profits with the artists.
 Kirrikin digitally prints gorgeous Aboriginal artwork onto luxurious Cashmeres and silks, turning them into scarves and ties.
-Rapidly developing an internation reputation for its beautiful products, Kirrikin is popular in the USA and Europe as well as at home in Australia.
+Rapidly developing an international reputation for its beautiful products, Kirrikin is popular in the USA and Europe as well as at home in Australia.